alcidesbsilvaneto/nodejs-sequelize-boilerplate/README.md

 Express, sequelize, user creation, authentication and reset password.

+START
-Just created a .env file on the root project directory with the following variables
+Just create a .env file on the root project directory with the following variables

 DB_HOST
 DB_USER